 The Hoppe Research Professor Awards are made to SIUE faculty members in order to recognize and support individual programs of research or creative activities.
 These awards recognize faculty members whose research or creative activities have the promise of making significant contributions to their fields of study.
 Recipients are expected to produce published scholarly works and externally sponsored grants.

 All full-time continuing members of the faculty may apply to the Hoppe program.

 The terminal degree must be completed by the time of submittal.
 All applicants must have submitted completed final reports and fulfilled the terms and conditions, including submission of an external grant proposal, of projects previously funded by the SIUE Graduate School at least 5 business days before this program deadline in order to be eligible for this program.

 The Hoppe Research Professorship Award is designed to support a significant and discrete portion of a faculty member's larger research agenda.
-The Hoppe Research Professor will be appointed for a two-year period during which he or she will receive two course releases each academic year (up to 6 credit hours total).
+Pending availability of funds, the Hoppe Research Professor will be appointed for a two-year period during which he or she will receive two course buyouts each academic year (up to 6 credit hours total).
 The award also includes the services of a graduate assistant at 25% effort for nine months per year and $1,000 total in support lines.